czsid42/Sparse-Coding-Insect-LIDAR/README.md

 3. Download KSVD-Box v13 and follow the instructions for install

 ### Create training and testing data
+The data is split using files from [this repository.](https://github.com/BMW-lab-MSU/insect-lidar-supervised-classification)
 1. Combine the individual data and label files into a more usable format: `combineScans.m`
 2. Split the data into training and test sets: `trainTestSplit.m`